jamilazd/Bookcase/README.md

-#  Bookcase App
+#  Bookcase Library

-This is a React application that allows users to save books they would like to read to a bookcase (like a to-read list).
+This is a React web application that allows users to save books they would like to read to a bookcase/ reading list.
-The books can be chosen from an initial list of json data books.
-Users can also search for and add books using a search form, linked to the Google Books API.
+The books can be chosen from an initial list of json data books that is stored locally.
+Additionally, users can search for and add books to thier reading list using a search form, that is linked to the Google Books API.
+Users can also remove the books they have stored in their reading list.

  ##  Installation: